 Explore the various budgeted revenues

-taxes, fees and other charges for services.
+Supervisors.
+This includes revenues from taxes, fees and other charges

-expenditures in public safety, health, land use and finance &
+Explore the various budgeted expenditures recommended by the Chief Administrative Officer to the Board of Supervisors.
+This includes expenditures in public safety, health, land use and finance & general government.

 Proposed changes to the CAO Recommended Operational Plan submitted by the CAO and/or members of the Board of Supervisors.
 The CAO Change Letter updates the Recommended Operational Plan with information that becomes available after the latter document is published.